Haiti–Poland relations: History

 In 1802, Napoleon sent Polish Legionnaires to then French-ruled Saint-Domingue to fight off a slave rebellion.
 Poles, who fought on the side of France in hopes of restoration of their recently partitioned and occupied homeland, were lied to that they would fight against rebellious prisoners, and after learning the truth, many defected to join the Haitian Revolution against the French colonialists.

-First head of state of Haiti Jean-Jacques Dessalines called the Poles the white Negroes of Europe, in an expression of respect and empathy for the situation of the Poles.
-The 1805 Haitian constitution granted the Poles Haitian citizenship.
-A Polish community lives in Haiti to this day with their main center in Casale.
+Boisrond-Tonnerre called the Poles the white Negroes of Europe, the term the first head of state of Haiti Jean-Jacques Dessalines adopted later, in an expression of respect and empathy for the situation of the Poles.
+Many Poles were later sold to the British.

+On the same afternoon [18th of April 1804], Perkins received on board his Britannic Majesty's frigate Tartar, one hundred and twenty Polish soldiers, sold to the British government for seventy-four dollars per head.
+Dessaline called these unhappy men the white negroes of Europe.